 About Me

-Outside of design, I have quite a long list of interests and hobbies.
-I’m a writer, musician, dancer, amateur film critic, die-hard road tripper, and board game enthusiast.
+Outside of my career in tech, I’m a writer, musician, dancer, amateur film critic, die-hard road tripper, and board game enthusiast.
 I went to college to study math and music.
 My language requirement in both high school and college was fulfilled with Ancient Greek.
 I’m a little rusty, but I can still bust out a pretty good recitation of the first ten lines of the Iliad.

 My list of interests is ever-growing.
 A couple of recent deep dives: